coccon/proffastpylot/docs/usage.md

 ```
 python prfpylot/create_inputfile.py
 ```
-You will be asked about all input parameters.
+A step by step wizards helps you to generate the input file for your side.

-### Starting the run
+### Starting the processing

-For starting the program you need to create an instance of the Pylot class with an input file.
+For starting the processing you need to create an instance of the Pylot class with an input file.

 ```python
 from prfpylot.pylot import Pylot